alexrutar/banditvis/README.md

 **Warning: Variable plots use `eval` to evaluate the `&&` substitutions.
 This results in arbitrarily increased power for good (you can use numpy functions, etc.) but it also means that it can evaluate almost anything!**

 ## The `Visualize` init
+The `Visualize` init is arguably the most interesting because it runs active animations of Bandit algorithms within a single cycle.
+The input file must also contain a `visual` argument, in order to determine the type of animation to be run.
+The two currently supported arguments are
+- `ellipse`
+- `confidence`
+The `confidence` visual creates an animation of a scalar upper confidence bound used in many algorithms, and the `ellipse` visual creates an animation of the confidence ellipse used by certain linear bandit algorithms.

+Every `Visualize` init takes only a single simulation class within the declaration; anything more will be ignored.
+Furthermore, for a full list of compatibility simulation compatiblility, look in the [Argument Summary](#argument-summary) section.

+### The `ellipse` visual
+    init: Visualize
+    visual: "ellipse"

+    horizon: 5000

+    Simulation:
+        Algorithm:
+            algtype: Lin_TS
+        Bandit:
+            ArmList:
+            - [Linear, [1., 1.]]
+            - [Linear, [1., 0.]]
+            - [Linear, [1., -1.]]
+            - [Linear, [-1., 1.]]
+            - [Linear, [-1., 0.]]
+            - [Linear, [-1., -1.]]
+            - [Linear, [0., 1.]]
+            - [Linear, [0., -1.]]
+            MeanVector: [0.3, 0.4]

+        Normalized: True
+        NoAxesTick: True
+        HelpLines: True
+        FPS: 20
+The ellipse visualization takes a 2D linear bandit; when run, it displays the arm vectors, the actual mean, and the confidence ellipse, as the simulation progresses.
+There are also some additional optional arguments within the Simulation declaration:
+- `Normalized`: This is a more general Linear Bandit argument that takes every arm and mean vector, preserving the direction but dividing by the length.
+Defaults to False.
+- `NoAxesTick`: Option the plot easier to view.
+If True it removes axes ticks and labels.
+Defaults to False.
+- `HelpLines`: display extension of the mean vector, and perpindicular projections of the arm vectors onto it to see the mean reward that would be recieved from a given arm.
+Defaults to True.
+- `FPS`: Control the animation update rate.
+If the animation is running too slowly on your computer, you can decrease this number.
+Defults to 20.
+- `LevelCurves`: For the Linear Thomson Sampling algorithm, you can set this to True and it will display level curves.
+It is meaningless in any other situation.

+### The `confidence` visual
+    init: Visualize

+    horizon: 5000

+    visual: "confidence"

+    Simulation 1:
+        Algorithm:
+            algtype: KL_UCB
+            incr: B3
+        Bandit:
+            ArmList:
+            - [Bernoulli, [0.1]]
+            - [Bernoulli, [0.2]]
+            - [Bernoulli, [0.4]]
+        label: "TS Beta"

+The `confidence` visual provides an animation of the scalar upper confidence bound used by many algorithms.

+# the Visualize class is to visualize the behaviour of an algorithm in a single cycle
+# the bandit and the graph are run concurrently in a single file

 ## Additional Features
 Here is a list of currently supported additional features:
 - Error Checking: YAML does the syntax error checking if you have mistyped arguments.
 There is also a small error parser which tries to catch argument-based errors and inconsistent declarations.